 The equipment that powers the life sciences industry is, more often than not, extremely expensive.
-That’s why many scientists often rely on buying used when money is tight and a laboratory is just starting out.
+That’s why scientists are relying more and more on leasing to conserve capital and get cutting-edge technology into the lab, especially when the organization is just starting out.

 How Does Buying Used Lab Equipment Work?

 First, let’s talk about how buying used lab equipment works.
 Typically, used lab equipment comes from an auction, a third-party vendor, or consignment.
 There are various websites which make finding used lab equipment auctions, resellers, and distributors easier.

 Many new laboratories often find themselves buying used, especially when there isn’t a whole lot of capital available to make new equipment purchases.

 It’s hard to say!
 It all depends on the company or site you’re sourcing from, and whether or not they have something in stock at the moment.
 Which is why it’s important that you learn about all of the used equipment suppliers on the market.
 This way, you have an idea of what each supplier offers, and when they’re running auctions.